gesk-u/HR_project/README.md

 ### Step 5 — Use the Device

 - Unplug the Pico and plug it back in (without holding BOOTSEL)
-- The intro animation plays automatically — press the rotary encoder button to skip to the menu
+- Press on the rotary encoder to begin the intro animation — press it again to go to the menu
 - Rotate the encoder to move between options, push to select
 ---